ladromelaboratoire/metro_api/readme.md

 ## User section
 ### Purpose

-This is an HTTP REST API over SSL to get temparature and humidity accross various places of the laboratory The API check if user is granted for access and if the place exists.
+This is an HTTP REST API over SSL to get temparature and humidity accross various places of the laboratory.
+The API checks if user is granted for access and if the place exists before providing any data.

 ### API calls